We may earn money or products from the companies mentioned in this post, which is at no additional cost to you. :)

 More excellent information can be found at:

-- Stroke.org – They have an excellent site, full of resources including a full fact sheet on strokes as well as MUCH information and resources for caring for stroke patients – in a care facility or at home.
+- Stroke.org – They have an excellent site, full of resources including a full fact sheets on strokes as well as MUCH information and resources for caring for stroke patients – in a care facility or at home.

 - Mayo Clinic – Has various materials to help, including “Coping and Support” for stroke victims and as well as those caring for stroke patients.